aws/aws-iot-device-sdk-embedded-C/tools/doxygen/README.md

 This script generates all of the Doxygen documentation for the CSDK and its library spoke repos.
 Any Doxygen warnings from generation will print out to the console.
-Optionally one can also choose to zip up the generated Doxygen documentation.
+Optionally, one can also choose to zip up the generated Doxygen documentation.

 ## Usage

 ### Preliminary

-Ensure that all of the library spoke repos are cloned before running this script.
+Ensure that all of the library spoke repositories are cloned before running this script.

 ```console
 cd aws-iot-device-sdk-embedded-C